labzero/guides/process/how_we_write_user_stories.md

 The description in your story should provide additional context and clarify what will be tested when the story is delivered.

-Consider trying the “Given-When-Then” formula, a template intended to guide the writing of acceptance tests.
+Consider trying the “Given-When-Then” formula, a template intended to guide the writing of acceptance tests ([Gherkin](https://cucumber.io/docs/gherkin/)).
 It is likely that the developer will write automated tests based on your story, some tests may match the criteria you use to accept the work.

 * Given [some context, this is the pre-condition to the activity]
 * When [some action is carried out]
 * Then [a particular change or set of changes you expect due to the specified action]

+Here's an example of a login in story.
+>_Feature: As a user I want to sign in and see my orders_
+>
+>__Scenario: User supplies correct username and password__
+>_Given that I am on the log in page_
+>_When I enter my username and password correctly_
+>_And click 'Sign in'_
+>_Then I am taken to my dashboard showing my orders_
+>
+>__Scenario: User does NOT supplies correct username and password__
+>_Given that I am on the log in page_
+>_When I enter my username and password incorrectly_
+>_And click 'Sign in'_
+>_Then I see an error message ‘Sorry, incorrect user name or password.”_

 To clarify the standard for completion for all stories in the backlog, define your team’s technical “Definition of Done” in a visible place at the beginning a project.
 For example, at Lab Zero, completing a story requires not only implementing it and fulfilling the acceptance criteria, but also writing tests, running test suites and using pull requests to merge code.